SebastianTroy/Particle-Model-Java/README.md

 In the main model, use the '-' key to zoom out and the '=' key to zoom in.
 Also the arrow keys can be used to adjust the tilt of the view.

-In the Vectorfield Tester, click and drag the mouse to induce water currents in the vector field, and use the 'a' key to toggle the arrow heads on and off.
-The minimum value for 'Linear Interpolation', while maintaining realistic flow patterns is 6, however 20 results in the most realistic flow.
-It may be necessary to reduct the value to 1 in order to get a decent framerate on some machines.
+In the FluidApp, click and drag the mouse to induce water currents in the vector field.
+The minimum value for 'Linear Interpolation', while maintaining realistic flow patterns is 6, however 20 results in a flow as close to reality as is possible.
+It may be necessary to reduce the value to 1 in order to get a decent framerate on older computers.